SEO has become harder than ever. With more competition pouring in, you can't merely rank by stuffing the keywords or using any blackhat SEO technique.

 Long-tail keywords are the keywords that are used by the searchers or potential customers.

 The actual keyword itself may be long but there is a lot of additional information added to it in order to make it more specific and relevant.

-According to research by Ahrefs, 92.22% of the words on Google engine get only ten searches per month or even lesser.
+According to research by Ahrefs, 92.22% of the words on Google engine get only ten or fewer searches per month or even lesser.